TL;DR

 Bidding strategy optimization

-Manual CPC vs Smart Bidding: when what?
+Manual CPC vs Smart Bidding: which one, and when?

 Transition plan: Manual → Smart Bidding